 - Temporary halt of a study to protect participants from harm or resulting from a concern or complaint made, and the planned restart of a study following a temporary halt (note that this may also require you to complete an Reporting Adverse Events form [link];

-Should you wish to make an amendment to an approved study, you will need submit a completed Project Amendments/Modifications/Request for Extension form to the research ethics committee that approved the original application.
+Should you wish to make an amendment to an approved study, you will need submit a completed an 'amendment to protocol' form on Research Ethics Online

 The changes may not be initiated without prior review and approval, except where necessary to eliminate apparent immediate hazards to the participants.

 Please note that major amendments that alter previous ethical consideration of your project may require submission of a new application to ensure full consideration of the ethical implications of your amendment.

 If you wish to amend a project which has ethical approval from an NHS REC you can seek minor amendments from the Chair of the NHS REC that you submitted your application to.
 Major amendments are likely to require a resubmission.
 The Health Research Authority has guidance here

 You will need to submit a form on Research Ethics Online to report any adverse events or untoward incidents occurring during your study in the event of one of the following incidents: